-“I have jaw pain & tenderness on just one side.
+“I have jaw pain & tenderness.
 Why?”

 Jaw pain & tenderness during the day.